TomerGeva/CommDspy/README.md

 * rj_sigma - Random Jitter std value.
 If 0, no Random Jitter is added to the signal.
 The unit of the RJ is in UI.
 Example: for Baud rate of 53.125 [GHz] UI is ~18.8[psec].
 Using rj_sigma=0.05 [UI] means: rj_sigma = 0.05*18.8e-12 = 0.94e-12 = 940[fsec]
 * zi -  memory for the pulse shaping.
 If None, assuming reset, i.e. all '0' memory.
 MUST be with length of: 'osr' * 'span' * 2

 This function simulated a perfect channel, i.e. ch[n] = delta[n] therefore at the end of the channel we only have the pulse shaping.
+Also returns the memory of the convolution.

 ### 3.2. awgn
 Function that adds Additive White Gaussian Noise in a power to create a wanted SNR.
 Function is inputted with:
 * signal - Numpy array of signal which we want to add AWGN to
 * snr - Signal to Noise power ratio, i.e. what is the power ratio between the signal and the inputted noise.
 Assuming the **snr is given in dB**
-* pulse - The shape of the pulse.
-Can be either:
-  1. 'rect' - rectangular pulse
-  2. 'sinc' - sinc pulse
-  3. 'rcos' - raised cosine pulse with roll-off parameter beta
-  4. 'rrc' - root raised cosine pulse with rolloff parameter beta
-  5. 'imp' - impulse response, simply doing the up-sampling
-  6. None - not applying any pulse shaping
-* osr - The wanted OSR after the shaping
-* span - The span of the pulse, the span is symmetrical, i.e. for span=8, 8 symbols back and 8 symbols forward
-* beta - Roll-off factor in case the raised cosine or RRC pulse
-* rj_sigma - In case we want to generate a pulse, the pulse can be added with a random jitter.
-This parameter holds the value of the standard deviation of the random jitter applied

 ### 3.3. awgn_channel
 Function that passes a signal through a discrete-time channel and adds AWGN to the output.
 Function is inputted with: